 Being Prepared for Rat Season

-As a homeowner, you may not know what to do to prepare for pest season.
-With over two decades of reputable service and locations throughout the PNW, Clean Crawls is the recognized leader in professional pest control throughout the Northwest.
+As a homeowner, you may not know what to do to prepare for animal season.
+With over two decades of reputable service and locations throughout the PNW, Clean Crawls is the recognized leader in professional animal exclusion throughout the Northwest.
 Read on to learn some of what our experience has taught us about what attracts rats, as well as how to discourage them from moving into your home.

 Conditions In and Around the Home that Attract Pest

-Knowing the reasons pests are likely to take up residence in your home is the first step in pest prevention.
-Here are several conditions that can lead to a possible pest infestation:
+Knowing the reasons animals are likely to take up residence in your home is the first step in animal prevention.
+Here are several conditions that can lead to a possible animal infestation:

 - Soffit Vents Are Missing Or Damaged: There is no easier way for bats and birds to enter into your attic than missing or damaged vents.
 The same goes for Roof Rats, who bring odors, damages, and health hazards.

 - Clogged Gutters: When your gutters are clogged, water will overflow and run down the side of your home.
-The resulting decay is a big attraction for pests like rats.
+The resulting decay is a big attraction for animals like rats.

 - Downspouts Are Disconnected: If water is not draining properly all the way to the ground, it can collect on and in the exterior walls of the home, creating another situation where excessive moisture and decay will attract rats.